Service Design MA

 What are the current prospects in the Service Design industry?

-In Scotland, and in particular, Edinburgh, Service Design represents one of the largest design sectors, with the Scottish Government, NHS Scotland and the financial services industry all being significant employers.
+Service Design represents one of the largest design sectors, with the Scottish Government, health services and the financial services industry all being significant employers.

 The average salary for UK service designers is £87,875 (Reed Recruitment, 2023).
 Junior designers typically earn between £28,000 - £35,000.